asian-code/stock_assistant/README.md

 **To make sure python3 is installed on the system:**<br>
 Type in your terminal - `sudo apt install python3` <br>
+and<br>
+make sure requests module is installed by - `pip3 install requests`
 ------------------------------------------------------------------------

 ## &nbsp; How to Run &nbsp; :running: